kharrer13/Hangman-Game/README.md

 If you reach a game end condition (guessing the word correctly or running out of guesses) the round is over.
 A win or loss will be recorded.

 Each game starts with 12 wrong guesses.
 If you produce the correct answer the image on the page will chage to match the character.

+To-Dos

+- [x] Make winning character photo appear
+- [ ] Add function to change upper case letters to lower on input
+- [ ] Work on CSS to improve the overall layout of the page